History and Global Brand

 2010s – Drug Discovery and Continued Growth

-Along with additional acquisitions, we introduced several notable medications, including the HIV treatment Tivicay (dolutegravir) in 2014 and the influenza drug Xofluza® (baloxavir marboxil) in 2018.
+Along with additional acquisitions, we discovered several notable medications, including the HIV treatment Tivicay® (dolutegravir) in 2014 and the influenza drug Xofluza® (baloxavir marboxil) in 2018.

 2020s – Advancing Science and Expanding Global Presence

 In 2020, we successfully launched Fetroja® (cefiderocol).
-In collaboration with ViiV Healthcare, we introduced the long-acting injectable HIV prophylactic Apretude (cabotegravir) in 2021.
+In collaboration with ViiV Healthcare, we introduced the long-acting injectable HIV prophylactic Apretude® (cabotegravir) in 2021.
 In 2022, we established a new European Headquarters in Herengracht, Amsterdam.
+In 2023, we acquired Qpex Biopharma, Inc., a clinical stage pharmaceutical company with expertise in antimicrobial research and development.

 A Legacy in Infectious Disease